 - Langerhans cell histiocytosis (early nodular stage)

-Langerhans cell histiocytosis is an uncommon disease characterised by multiple cysts in patients with nicotine abuse.
+LCH is an uncommon disease characterised by multiple irregular cysts in patients with nicotine abuse.

 As in all smoking related diseases, there is an upper lobe predominance.